ayoubHam2000/42_minitalk/readme.md

 --------------------------------

-crc is not integrated with minitalk
+crc is not integrated with minitalk yet.